HubBucket-Team/gdc-docs/docs/Visualization_Documentation/API_Endpoints.md

 (truncated)
 ```

-__Example 3:__ A user wants to calculate which chromosome in case `TCGA-DU-6407` contains the greatest number of ssms.
-Because this relates to the mutations observed in a case, the `ssm_occurrences` endpoint is used.
+__Example 3:__ A user wants to determine which chromosome in case `TCGA-DU-6407` contains the greatest number of ssms.
+Because this relates to mutations that are observed in a case, the `ssm_occurrences` endpoint is used.

 ```json
 {